 Welcome to The Courtyards, Preston's first Extra Care development incorporating eye-catching design features along with careful interior planning, maximising all available living space designed with you in mind.
 This specialised housing for individuals over the age of 55 offers you freedom and choice, enabling you to enjoy an independent lifestyle, adapting to your personal needs if they change over time, meaning there is less chance of you having to move home if your care needs increase.

 The complex offers affordable purpose-built accommodation that is both modern and comfortable,finished to a high-end specification and equipped to meet your changing needs and aspirations as you grow older.
-Set in landscaped grounds, The Courtyards features forty one-bedroom and twenty two-bedroom apartments and benefits from an on-site housing support service, a 24/7 care service, as well as a light and contemporary bistro, a hair and beauty salon, treatment and consultation rooms and a diverse programme of activities for all to enjoy.
+Set in landscaped grounds, The Courtyards features twenty one-bedroom and forty two-bedroom apartments and benefits from an on-site housing support service, a 24/7 care service, as well as a light and contemporary bistro, a hair and beauty salon, treatment and consultation rooms and a diverse programme of activities for all to enjoy.

 The onsite care service at The Courtyards will comprise of two elements: